RP6502-OS

 Short Stacking

-long f_lseek(long offset, char whence, int fildes)
+long f_lseek(long offset, int whence, int fildes)

 Shorter AX